 - We are the community health services provider in Newham, Tower Hamlets and Bedfordshire

-- We run psychological therapy services in the London Borough of Richmond, Bedfordshire and Young People's Speech and Language Therapy in Barnet.
+- We run psychological therapy services in the London Boroughs of Newham, Richmond, Tower Hamlets and Bedfordshire

 - We run forensic services for the London boroughs of Barking and Dagenham, Havering, Redbridge and Waltham Forest, and some specialist mental health services in North London, Hertfordshire and Essex.